Key takeaways:

 What is a lien release on a car?

-A lien release is a document that ends a lienholder’s claim to your property.
+A lien release is a document that ends a lienholder’s claim to your property and is evidence that the obligation has been satisfied.

 Though the process varies from state to state, the lienholder typically signs a lien release document after you’ve repaid your loan in full.
-Then, they send the document to your state’s department of motor vehicles (DMV) for processing.
-Finally, the DMV will transfer the title to you which means you own your car free and clear.
+Depending on your state, the lienholder may send the release to you or to the DMV electronically, and processing times vary.
+Finally, the DMV will remove the lien and, if necessary, transfer the title to you.

 What is a lienholder on a car title?